Build and run complex models composed of formulas and data

 What is modelx?

-modelx is a Python package to build object-oriented models containing formulas and values to carry out complex calculations.
+modelx is a Python package to build object-oriented models consisting of formulas and values to carry out complex calculations.
 You can think of it as a hierarchical and multidimensional extension of spreadsheet, but there’s so much more to it!

-modelx comes with features that enable users to interactively develop, run and scrutinize complex models in smart ways:
+modelx enables you to interactively develop, run and scrutinize complex models in smart ways:

 - GUI as Spyder plugin (spyder-modelx)